SebCortes/CloudPost/README.md

 ### Backend

-- **NestJS** for a structured architecture with dependency injection, built-in route decorators, and pipe-based validation.
+- **NestJS** for build-in software development best practises like dependency injection, structured architecture, built-in route decorators and pipe-based validation.
 - **DTOs + Zod** for body, query, and param validation, with Zod pipes to validate and format incoming data at the edge.
-- **Prisma** as the ORM, with its built-in migration system to keep schema changes predictable and versioned.
+- **Prisma** as the ORM for its simple integration with Nest JS and its built-in migration system to keep schema changes safe and versioned.
 - **/health** route for simple liveness checks and infrastructure monitoring.
-- **Logger middleware** to make request debugging and tracing easier during development.
+- **Logger middleware** to centralize logging during both development and production, making request debugging and tracing easier.
-- **Swagger** decorators to generate interactive API documentation at **/swagger**, with **/swagger/yaml** and **/swagger/json** available in development mode.
+- **Swagger** decorators to generate interactive API documentation at **/swagger**, with **/swagger/yaml** and **/swagger/json** (available in development mode only).
 - **robots.txt** route to discourage indexing and reduce unwanted bot traffic.
 - **Environment validation** with **ConfigModule**, **class-validator**, and **class-transformer** to keep runtime configuration type-safe.